changzhiai/IANN/docs/source/training.rst

 If you want to continue training from a previous checkpoint, you can use the ``load_model`` option.

 .. code-block:: python

+   from iann.trainer import Trainer

+   # Load the model from a checkpoint and continue training
    trainer = Trainer(
       model="painn",
       config={"device": 'cuda',